gm-spacagna/datasciencemanifesto-copy/about.md

 ###Contributors

-If you would like to collaborate, please join our mailing list:
+If you would like to contribute, please join the discussion forum:
 [https://groups.google.com/forum/#!forum/agile-data-science-manifesto](https://groups.google.com/forum/#!forum/agile-data-science-manifesto)